YDITS/YDITS-Twitter/README.md

 # YDITS for Twitter

-## About | 概要
+## About
 Open source version of YDITS for Twitter.
-YDITS for Twitter のオープンソース版です。